 What is In-Vitro Fertilization?

-In-vitro fertilization is an effective way to overcome male or female factor infertility.
+In-vitro fertilization is an effective way to overcome male or female infertility.
 In an IVF cycle, the specialist creates an embryo by fusing the egg and sperm for the fertilization process to take place in the laboratory.
 The technique is unique as the process of fertilization takes place outside the human body unlike other fertility treatments.

 Causes for the Failure of an IVF Cycle: